 Although the Spreewald is often thought of as a summer destination, the canals are also an attraction in winter.
 Once the shallow waters freeze solid, residents take to the waterways by ice skate.
 Kids play pick-up hockey games and touring the Spreewald in winter white is an added dimension of charm.
 Stay warm with warm mugs of Glühwein and treats from local vendors.

 If you prefer to stay on land, forest walks are also an option.
-The tourist office in Lubben sells trail maps, or simply walk from Lubben to Lubbenau (13 km or 8 miles).
+The tourist office in Lubben sells trail maps.
+Or simply walk from Lubben to Lubbenau (13 km or 8 miles).
 Want to get there faster?
 Take a mountain bike on the well-equipped paths.

 Fishing is another way to enjoy the waterways.
 Pike, zander, carp, eel, tench and other freshwater fish can be caught in the canals.